 1. Reselling data.
 Transactional data monetization is what most organizations envision when they think about data monetization.
 Healthcare companies are rightly excited about these opportunities, though also realistic about the regulatory and infrastructure roadblocks.
 After data anonymization (critical for compliance purposes), healthcare companies can create data packages that can be sold to third parties to inform research and marketing efforts.
 These efforts will generate revenue and create exciting new partnerships that drive new therapies and improve health outcomes.
 Clinical trial organizations, for example, are now constantly looking for synthetic data from lab organizations to enhance their risk algorithms.

 2. Data-driven optimization.
 In addition to providing a direct revenue stream, data can empower healthcare organizations to improve internal processes, identify cost-reduction opportunities, improve employee retention, increase patient satisfaction, and understand/predict risks.
-Often, the struggle is marshaling disparate data sources into a more unified view that can serve risk modeling, value-based care, and patient engagement while providing a better framework for considering social determinants of health (SDOH).
-Healthcare organizations should build their data value strategies around the organizational pain points that are most likely to benefit from a data-driven solution.
+Often, the challenge is bringing disparate data sources into a more unified view that can serve risk modeling, value-based care, and patient engagement while providing a better framework for considering social determinants of health (SDOH).
+Healthcare organizations should build their data value strategies around those organizational pain points most likely to benefit from a data-driven solution.

 3. Healthcare innovation.
 In addition to generating revenue and delivering new efficiencies, data can open up entirely new service offerings and lines of business.
-As we advance toward iterative, “learning” health systems, healthcare organizations will find new opportunities to improve patient outcomes through predictive analytics, precision medicine, clinical decision support, and personalized medicine.
-Many of these use cases require new IT infrastructure investments that align real-time data to ongoing research and development activities.
+As Artificial Intelligence models continue to evolve and reshape healthcare delivery, organizations will discover new opportunities to improve patient outcomes through Agentic AI, predictive analytics, precision medicine, clinical decision support, and personalized medicine.
+Many of these use cases require IT investments that align real-time data with ongoing research and development activities.
+However, as AI becomes more accessible and widely adopted, organizations have countless opportunities to build this acumen without the need for considerable change management.

 Building a Healthcare Data Value Creation Strategy